 This does two things: it sets up a huge rebound, sending the outer layers of the star back out, and also releases a vast number of neutrinos, subatomic particles that carry away most of the energy of the collapse.
 The gas from the outer layers absorbs only a small fraction of these neutrinos, but that's still a lot of energy: it's like lighting a match in a fireworks factory.
-The outer layers of the star explode upwards, and several solar masses of doomed star (containing the elements that were produced before the explosion) tear outwards at speeds of many thousands of kilometers per second.
+The outer fuse, but then the star is not massive enough to fuse the resulting carbon.
+In any event, the outer layers of the star are blown off by a solar wind over millions of years, and the naked core, unable to generate its own heat, simply cools and fades away.
+A star that consists of this revealed core is called a white dwarf.